Managing custom domain names in your Microsoft Entra ID

 - Any group has an email address or proxy address that includes the domain name.

-- Any application in your Azure AD has an app ID URI that includes the domain name.
+- Any application in your Microsoft Entra ID has an app ID URI that includes the domain name.

-You must change or delete any such resource in your Azure AD organization before you can delete the custom domain name.
+You must change or delete any such resource in your Microsoft Entra organization before you can delete the custom domain name.

 To delete the custom domain, use a Global Administrator account that is based on either the default domain (onmicrosoft.com) or a different custom domain (mydomainname.com).

 You can ForceDelete a domain name in the Azure portal or using Microsoft Graph API.
 These options use an asynchronous operation and update all references from the custom domain name like “firstname.lastname@example.org” to the initial default domain name such as “email@example.com.”